Live well, be well

 Employees are asked to take their temperature on a daily basis and self-monitor for COVID-19 symptoms.

 To learn more about eligibility for the on-campus vaccination site, please visit coronavirus.asu.edu/vaccine.

 Testing is available on all campuses for any employee who needs or wants it.

 The university houses a CLIA-certified* testing lab at the Biodesign Institute and has been implementing testing for frontline health care workers, first responders and critical infrastructure employees since April 2020.
 ASU offers a saliva-based COVID-19 test.
 Turnaround time for test results is 24-48 hours.
 ASU has staff available to support exposure management on campus as needed.

 Devils’ drop-off is an on-campus COVID-19 saliva testing option open to all students, faculty and staff.
 No appointments are required — just pick up a kit from an on-campus location, register it online and drop it off once you’ve collected your saliva sample.
-Pick-up and drop-off locations are available on all four ASU campuses in the Phoenix metropolitan area, plus ASU’s locations in Los Angeles and Washington, D.C. .
+Pick-up and drop-off locations are available on all four ASU campuses in the Phoenix metropolitan area, plus ASU’s location in Washington, D.C.
 Once you register your kit online, you have 24 hours to collect and deposit your sample at one of the on-campus drop-off bins.
 Learn more at devilsdropoff.asu.edu